About Janit Calvo, The Mini Garden Guru

 “I always wanted to work with beautiful things,” says Janit.

-“I love nature, its patterns, colors….and being an entrepreneur
+“I love nature, its patterns, color combinations and designs. ”

 Since starting Two Green Thumbs Miniature Garden Center, Janit has inspired thousands of people all over the world and has instigated people to start their own miniature garden businesses using her model.
 Now, nurseries and garden centers are calling her for advice and resources on how to include this new level of gardening into their stores.